keeper013/CrossCutterN/README.md

 ### Object Passing

-Parameter IExecutionContext is designed for passing objects amoung injected advices, in case required.
+Parameter IExecutionContext is designed for passing objects among injected advices locally (of course without this feature, developers can always try to pass objects among advices via some static data structures, passing object via local variables should be a preferred way for thread safty and resource recycling concerns), in case required.
 Any object saved in one advice may be accessed, updated or deleted by other adviced called later, even if the advices may not come from the same aspect builder.
 In other words, the IExecutionContext is shared among all advices.
 This design is for flexibility concern.

 When using this feature, please be sure to choose the key for each object in each aspect carefully, if different aspects aren't supposed to access object saved by other aspects, don't overwrite other aspects' objects by mistake.